Surfline

-Surfline is a company and website based in Huntington Beach, California that specializes in surf forecasting and surf reports, live webcasting, photography, videography, as well as editorial coverage of the sport of surfing.
+Surfline is a company and website based in Huntington Beach, California, that specializes in surf forecasting and surf reports, live webcasting, photography, videography, as well as editorial coverage of the sport of surfing.

 Surfline.com is now ranked 1,180 in the US and 5,784 in the world in terms of popularity compared to other websites and is now the largest provider of streaming HD coastal cams.
 Since 2003 it has taken on buoyweather.com and fishtrack.com (2012), on average the family of websites receives 175,000 visitors per day.
 The site includes streaming video, surf reports and forecasts.

-Surfline.com offers streaming cameras at 150 surf breaks, and is one of the larger surf cam websites.
+Surfline.com offers over 500 streaming cameras at 150 surf breaks, and is one of the larger surf cam websites.
 Surfline currently has approximately 50 employees.

 History

 Surfline was founded in 1985 as a pay-per-call telephone surf report based on weather, the National Weather Service's buoy data, and telephone reports from young surfers that travelled to beach sites to observe the waves in-person.
 Callers heard a 90-second recorded message with information about the size, duration, and angle of waves at 22 California surfing locations.
 Surfline was founded by Southern California surfer Jerry Arnold and David Wilk.
 Surfline was the first significant use of technology to aid in finding the best surfing conditions.
 Previously, surfers used tips from local surfing stores or friends that live within eye-sight of the beach.
 At first, Surfline got about 900 calls per-day.

 Surfline hired Sean Collins as its chief forecaster in 1984.
 Collins played a role in Surfline's growth, after he accurately predicted wave conditions in South America a week in advance, while the waves were still six thousand miles away from coastal surfing locations.
 This forecast also triggered a backlash against Surfline and services like it, for overcrowding beaches with the best waves and taking the search for waves out of the surfing experience.
 However, interest in surf forecasting services like Surfline continued to increase.
 Collins later left Surfline and started a competing company called Wavetrak, that was merged with Surfline in 1990.
 Through the merger, Collins became a co-owner of Surfline, then purchased complete ownership in 1990.
-Collins helped develop Surfline's early methodologies for predicting surfing conditions, before passing away in 2011.
+Collins helped develop Surfline's early methodologies for predicting surfing conditions, before dying in 2011.